 Like the heat, your lights shouldn’t be left running all day long.
 Though it does get darker earlier than ever, you can keep the lights off during the day, provided you aren’t doing light-sensitive work.
 Invest in energy-efficient fixtures and bulbs so that you aren’t wasting power throughout the evening and night when you need the lights on.
 Computers are also big energy “vampires,” so consider purchasing energy-saving power strips and plugging all your devices into that.

 Again, another appliance/device that can be adjusted is your water heater.
 This doesn’t mean you need to start taking cold showers; rather, just adjust (read as: lower) the temperature slightly so that it is comfortable for you without overdoing it.
 Also, as with the radiator, make sure to adjust more drastically if you are going to be out of town for a while to avoid needlessly running up the electric bill.

 There are a lot of ways that you can save electricity this winter without sacrificing heat.
-To call on a company with decades of experience, get in touch with Tim Kyle Electric.
+To call on a company with decades of experience, get in touch with Tim Kyle Electric, Heating & Cooling.
 You’ll be able to talk to an expert about new installations of lighting and wiring, among other things, for your home or business.

 Tim Kyle Electric, Heating & Cooling has been delighting our customers with responsive, trusted and professional electrical services since 1986.
 We provide residential, commercial and solar power services and are experts in our field.
 Our team of professionally trained employees uphold our core values of honesty, respect and integrity.
 We are available 24/7 for your electrical servicing needs.
 Get in touch with us today to discuss your next electrical project.